 How Chhaang is Made

-Chhaang is closely related to beer, and in summer months, it is served at room temperature.
-The natives warm the drink until it’s as hot as tea and serve it in wooden mugs or brass bowls in the winter season.
+Chhaang is closely related to beer.
+And, in summer months, it is served at room temperature.
+The natives warm the drink until it’s as hot as tea and serve it in wooden mugs or brass bowls during the winter season.

 The barm used to make Chhaang is made of flour, and in regions like Balti, can contain additives like ginger and aconite.
 Once the fermentation process begins, water is added to the final product.
 In Lahaul, the drink is pressed by hand, yielding a milky, cloudy drink.